Tuesday-Sunday, September 23th-28th

 Important Event Information

-• Breakfast, snacks, tea, and coffee will be provided for all retreat participants.
+Breakfast, snacks, tea, and coffee will be provided for all retreat participants.
 Lunch and dinner are provided based on registration.
+(Pre-registration is required)

-• One onsite bedroom, indoor camping, and some nearby home stays are available.
-Please reserve during the registration.
+One onsite bedroom, indoor camping, and some nearby home stays are available.
+Please see registration form for details and to reserve.